ucdavis/ANNA-AnimalHealthAnalytics/README.md

 ## Introduction

+This GitHub repository contains the required source codes to run ANNA.

 ## Software Requirement

 To impelemnt ANNA, we would need the following software and packages to start with.
 In the following instructions, we are demostrated based on Windows machines.